-All staff engaged in the care of children need to exercise caution in the use of physical contact.
-The expectation is that staff will work in 'limited touch' cultures and that when physical contact is made with pupils this will be in response to the child's needs at the time, will be of limited duration and will be appropriate given their age, stage of development and background.
+All staff engaged in the care of attendees need to exercise caution in the use of physical contact.
+The expectation is that staff will work in 'limited touch' cultures and that when physical contact is made with attendees this will be in response to their needs at the time, will be of limited duration and will be appropriate given their age, stage of development and background.

-Staff should be aware that even well intentioned physical contact might be misconstrued directly by the child, an observer or by anyone the action is described to.
+Staff should be aware that even well-intentioned physical contact might be misconstrued directly by the attendee, an observer or by anyone the action is described to.
 Staff must therefore always make considered judgements when executing their duties, be prepared to justify actions and accept that all physical contact will be open to scrutiny.

-Any physical contact with an individual child is likely to be open to question unless the justification for this is formally agreed by the child, the club and those with parental responsibility.
+Any physical contact with an attendee is likely to be open to question unless the justification for this is formally agreed by the attendee, the club and those with parental responsibility.

-Children with complex health and/or special needs may require more physical contact to assist their everyday learning.
-The general culture of 'limited touch' will be adapted where appropriate to the individual requirements of each child.
-The arrangements must be understood and agreed by all concerned, justified in terms of the child's needs, consistently applied and open to scrutiny.
+People with complex health and/or special needs may require more physical contact to assist their everyday learning and enjoyment.
+The general culture of 'limited touch' will be adapted where appropriate to the individual requirements of each attendee.
+The arrangements must be understood and agreed by all concerned, justified in terms of the attendee's needs, consistently applied and open to scrutiny.
 Consultation with colleagues and, where possible, parents/guardians will take place where any deviation from the agreed arrangements is anticipated.
 Any deviation and the justification for it will be fully documented and reported.

-Extra caution is required by staff where it is known a child has previously suffered abuse or neglect.
-In this case the child may view physical contact to be associated with such previous experiences and may result in staff being more vulnerable to allegations of abuse.
-Such children may present as extremely needy and actively seek out inappropriate physical contact.
-In such circumstances staff should deter the child, minimising any negative experience.
+Extra caution is required by staff where it is known an attendee has previously suffered abuse or neglect.
+In this case the attendee may view physical contact to be associated with such previous experiences and may result in staff being more vulnerable to allegations of abuse.
+As such, an attendee may present as extremely needy and actively seek out inappropriate physical contact.
+In such circumstances staff should deter the attendee, minimising any negative experience.
 In such cases staff should ensure appropriate supervision ratios are maintained to safeguard against possible allegations.
+Staff have a duty to report any concerns